malan88/standingwater/src/markdown/posts/210717-power-and-politics.md

 persuasion of the populace into a more liberal or conservative country than their people are by nature][0].
 It doesn't work yet.
 It basically says the USA is 100% liberal because it passes every proposed law.
 Obviously I have a bug.
-But it's fun, and interesting.
+But it's fun and interesting work.

-I've been finding myself in some conversations with a few friends, one French, another American, and I end up talking about the nature of power, political persuasion, race, and progress in a much more fundamental way.
+I've been finding myself lately in some conversations with a few friends, one French, another American, and I end up talking about the nature of power, political persuasion, race, and progress in a much more fundamental way.
 I figure it's time to start formalizing these thoughts into something like a system.
 Or at least get them down in text.

-# Openness and Closedness are the Fundamental Political Axis
+# <term>Openness</term> and <term>Closedness</term> are the Fundamental Political Axis

 > Society is indeed a contract.
 It is a partnership . . . not only between those
 > who are living, but between those who are living, those who are dead, and